UP210908/Batalla-naval/README.md

-**In this repository the operation and logic of the project are explained, From the operation to play with a player to play with the AI, **
+**In this repository the operation and logic of the project are explained, From the operation to play with a player to play with the AI **